Superset vs Devin (2026): Local Agent Orchestration vs Cloud AI Engineer

 - Prefer the cost efficiency of local execution with direct API pricing

-- Need an open-source tool you can inspect and modify
+- Need a source-available tool you can inspect and modify

 Frequently Asked Questions